Policies / Procedures

 Where a complaint is made to the MATES Trust NZ Board against MATES Trust NZ and MATES Organisation employee, it shall be dealt with by the MATES Trust NZ Board in the manner appropriate and complicit with all relevant employment laws.

-Policy Statement: Due to the nature and scope of the MATES Organisation’s Programmes, it is noted that work directly with a child (Under 14 years) does not occur at this stage of operations and that we predominantly work with Adults (over 18 years).
-However, on occasions the MATES Programmes and activities will involve Young People (15 – 18 years) only when under the care of a Parent or Guardian.
+Due to the nature and scope of the MATES Organizations Programs, it is noted that work directly with a child (Under 14 years) does not occur at this stage of operations and that we predominantly work with Adults (over 18 years).
+However, on occasions the MATES Programs and activities will involve Young People (15 – 18 years) only when under the care of a Parent or Guardian.

-Even so MATES is committed to the safety and wellbeing of children and young people under the age of 17 yrs and there are many times where relevant information is given to the MATES’s staff which involves duty of care to the safety and wellbeing of children and young people under the age of 17yrs.
+Even so MATES is committed to the safety and well-being of children and young people under the age of 17 yrs and there are many times where relevant information is given to the MATES staff which involves duty of care to the safety and well-being of children and young people under the age of 17yrs.
 It is therefore imperative that this Policy and any Guidelines / Information relating to it be strictly adhered to and implemented without delay and in a serious and appropriate manner.

 Inclusion of the family in any decisions affecting the child or young person, unless this places the child/young person at further risk.

 Staff are conscious of all indicators of potential or actual abuse and/or neglect.

 MATES will work collaboratively with other agencies in the event of identifying any cases of suspected or actual child abuse or neglect.

 This policy applies to all MATES staff involved in the delivery or support of services – i.e. be they paid employees, volunteers, or in a temporary position within the organization.